 If you faced negligent healthcare in the emergency room, contact our Miami attorney for emergency room and hospital mistakes to discuss the potential of filing a medical malpractice case.
-For help with your case, call The Law Offices of Prosper Shaked today at (305) 694-2676.
+For help with your case, call Prosper Shaked Accident Injury Attorneys PA today at (305) 694-2676.

 Injuries from Negligent Emergency Room Treatment in Florida

 The medical treatment you undergo at the emergency room is often used to prevent moderate injuries from getting worse.
 Alternatively, the care can consist of life-saving interventions to heal injuries that could be fatal if you go without treatment.
 If you are unconscious or unable to consent when you arrive at the hospital, it is still usually assumed that you consent to emergency lifesaving medical care.
 However, this does not give the doctors or hospital an excuse to provide inadequate care because of the rush or urgency.

 Doctors, nurses, and other healthcare professionals in the emergency department are required to provide medical care that meets certain standards of care.
 In most cases, the standard of care is not something you can reference in a textbook or learn in a medical school course.
 Instead, the standard of care is determined by the specific circumstances of the situation at hand.
 Another doctor can review the care you received and determine, in their expert opinion, whether the care you received fell below the expected standard of care.